AHEAD Website: Allyship

 Accessible parking bays are available on both the campuses of TUS Athlone – main campus and east campus.
-Drivers who use accessible parking spaces must display a valid and registered Disabled Person’s Parking Permits or Card (also known as European Parking Cards or Disabled Parking Badge or “blue badge”).
+Drivers who use accessible parking spaces must display a valid and registered Disabled Person’s Parking Permit or Card (also known as European Parking Cards or Disabled Parking Badges or “blue badge”).
 For further information: TUS Athlone Estate Dept., Parking Regulations Athlone.

 The Autism&Uni Toolkit gives students information and strategies for overcoming the challenges they typically encounter during the transition to University.
 It is laid out in a logical way offering practical advice and detailed information on the student journey, from thinking about going to university to arranging support with the TUS Disability Support Service.Visit the Autism & Uni Toolkit page